JosePedroDias/golo/README.md

 # TODOs

-* extract additional entities from the old version (goals, player, script components, etc.)
+* extract additional entities and their components from the old version:
+	* goals
+	* player
+	* bounds
+* wire things to recreate other experiment